Rutherford Cardinal Johnson-ffairclogh-de Sainte Animie, Count of Sainte Animie is the

 in the Roman Communion, Mgr.
 Rutherford's priestly formation began as a youth and continued through his formal secular education.
 His Eminence was raised in Rancho la Costa, California,

 Graduate Certificate in Business Communications from Harvard University Extension School, a Bachelor's degree in Applied Physics and a Masters degree in Economic from Georgia Tech, a PhD in Agricultural Economics from the University of Kentucky, a Licentiate and Doctorate of Canon Law, and a Licentiate and Doctorate of Sacred Theology from Pontifical

 Georgian College, the Patriarchal See's principal seminary.
 In addition to being a canon attorney and jurist, he is an economics professor and former university chaplain, and now serves as Regent of Pontifical Georgian College.
-He was inducted into the famed Explorers Club and Eagle Scout in the Boy Scouts of America, His Eminence remains active in service and philanthropy supporting various charitable outreach programs and apostolates.
+He was inducted into the famed Explorers Club and Eagle Scout in the Boy Scouts of America, Cardinal Count Rutherford remains active in service and philanthropy supporting various charitable outreach programs and apostolates.
 He has been honored by the

 Governors of Kentucky, Alabama, and Texas for his leadership and